Oieswarya/Tile-X/README.md

 ~/Tile-X/tileX.sh ~/Tile-X/TestInput/CoxiellaBurnetii_longreads.fa
 ```

-The final scaffolds will be located here: `~/Tile-X/Output/Final/finalAssembly.fa`, within the Output folder of the Maptcha directory.
+The final scaffolds will be located here: `~/Tile-X/Output/Final/finalAssembly.fa`, within the Output folder of the Tile-X directory.